uio-bmi/ligo/docs_source/usecases/usecase1.rst

 .. code-block:: yaml

-  remove_seqs_with_signals: true # keep all signal-specific AIRs in the background receptors
+  remove_seqs_with_signals: false # keep all signal-specific AIRs in the background receptors

 - Explicitly add AIRs containing other signal-specific 4-mers.
 For example, if an individual carries the signal AAAA, we can also include AIRs containing AAGA, AANA, and AACA to their repertoire.
 The yaml below demonstrates how to incorporate 1% of these extra signal-specific AIRs for individual 1.